 Verify that one of the admin developers fails to revoke.

 This is an alternate to Test Case 2.18.
 The built-in OAGi admin developer account can never be revoked by another admin developer.
+(Fail.
+Any admin developers can revoke any roles from a built-in OAGi admin.
+See TC 2.16.)

 Requirement document reference: Section 5.1.2